hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 </div>

 #### Terminology Approach
-AU Core does not define new terminology FHIR artefacts.
+AU Core does not define new terminology FHIR artefacts (e.g. value sets or code systems).
 Terminology supported in AU Core are published in [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), the FHIR standard, [HL7 Terminology (THO)](https://terminology.hl7.org/), or the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).

 As part of profiling, AU Core indicates the support expectations for terminology for that resource using the terminology binding and _Must Support_ flag (see [Use of Terminology Bindings](general-guidance.html#use-of-terminology-bindings) in [Resource Profile Approach](general-guidance.html#resource-profile-approach)).

 For a list of the terminology supported in AU Core refer to the [Terminology](terminology.html) page.
 See AU Base for guidance on [Terminology Selection](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection) in HL7 AU implementation guides.

 #### Resource Profile Approach
 AU Core resource profiles set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information.
 AU Core profiles are derived from AU Base profiles, where available, and identify the additional mandatory core elements, extensions, vocabularies and value sets that are to be present in the resource when conforming to AU Core.
-These profiles define the minimum conformance requirements that downstream profiles are expected to comply with and can derive from.
+These profiles define the minimum conformance requirements that downstream profiles are expected to comply with.

 AU Core profiles:
 * are derived from AU Base, where available, to inherit the nationally agreed localised terminology, identifiers, and extensions.